Dangercoder/clojure-clr-dotnet-api/README.md

 ## Development Setup
 * Install .NET 7 and Docker
-* Install [potion - a clojure clr tool](https://github.com/clojure/clojure-clr/wiki/Getting-started#installing-clojureclr-as-a-dotnet-tool) as a tool: `dotnet tool install --global potion`
+* Install [potion - a clojure clr tool](https://github.com/clojure/clojure-clr/wiki/Getting-started#installing-clojureclr-as-a-dotnet-tool) as a tool: `dotnet tool install --global potion` -- must be version 1.0.5+
 * Run `dotnet restore` to install the nuget packages specified in `CljApi.csproj`
 * docker-compose up using the docker-compose in /dev